elron/Font-To-SVG/README.md

 2. Make sure you have node.js installed

+3. Edit fontToSVG.js to change your font & output settings.

-3. Run this in the terminal: ``` node fontToSVG ```
+4. Run this in the terminal: ``` node fontToSVG ```

-4. Watch the magic happen - a new SVG file has been created that contains your text!
+5. Watch the magic happen - a new SVG file has been created that contains your text using your specified font!

 ## Thanks!